chapel-lang/chapel/doc/release/platforms/ibm.rst

 We only have limited experience using Chapel on IBM systems.
 This file contains notes that reflect our experience, focusing first on PowerPC-based systems and then BG systems.
-If you are not familiar with Chapel, it is recommended that you first try the instructions in `$CHPL_HOME/README.md`_ to get started with the language.
+If you are not familiar with Chapel, it is recommended that you first try the :ref:`chapelhome-quickstart` to get started with the language.

-.. _$CHPL_HOME/README.md: https://github.com/chapel-lang/chapel/blob/master/README.md

 PowerPC SMP clusters